A leg to stand on

 Digital photography allows for much more control and many clients fully expect to benefit from that control.
 They want their executive portrait to have the polish of a magazine cover, their office interiors to look like the pictures in an architecture brochure, and their events to look like a well-lit stage play.

-Photographers: don’t under-estimate the time required to fully polish your pictures.
+Photographers: don’t under-estimate the time required to fully edit your pictures.
 Even a few minutes per photo can really add up.
 Don’t be surprised when, not if, you spend more time with your computer than your camera.
 For better or worse, post-processing is part of your job.
 It is real work and you must charge for it.

-Clients: don’t put up with photographers who “dump and run”: dump the raw pictures on a disc for you and then run out the door.
-Pushing a camera’s shutter button only starts the picture, it doesn’t finish it.
-Yes, post-processing will cost you money.
-Yes, your company image is worth it.
+Customers: don’t put up with photographers who “dump and run”: dump unedited pictures on a disc for you and then run out the door.
+Pushing a camera’s shutter button only starts a picture, it doesn’t finish it.
+Yes, post-processing costs money but your company image is worth it.
 The public judges a company by its marketing and advertising efforts.

 Quality photography is not only good for the client’s business, it’s also good for the photographer’s.